corda/corda-docs/content/en/docs/corda-enterprise/4.6/metering-rpc.md

 If a CorDapp has no metering events associated with it, the metering report will report 0 counts associated with that particular CorDapp.
 {{< /note >}}

+{{% note %}}
+The metering collection functionality Filtering by CorDapp name is case insensitive for MSSQL Server.
+For more information, see [Database configuration - SQL Server](node/operating/node-database-admin.md#sql-server-3)
+{{% /note %}}

 ## Fault tolerance

 As mentioned in [Output format](#output-format), collection from some nodes may fail, meaning that not all of the required data is returned.
 You can manually re-run the collection to collect the remaining data, and you can re-run it multiple times until all the nodes have responded (meaning the `unresponsive` list will be empty).